 candidates in areas where women have been historically rarely elected?

-Survey experiments and qualitative focus-group interviews will be carried out in phases from January 2020.
+Survey experiments and qualitative focus-group interviews were carried out in December 2020.

 Papers under review:

-- How Do Ethnic Parties Win: Violence, Clientelism and Public Goods Provision
+- How Do Ethnic Parties Win: Violence, Clientelism & Public Goods Provision